Govind-Markad/My-Blog-App/README.md

 CRUD operations, and manage data persistence.
 - Designed and implemented RESTful APIs following best practices and industry standards.
-- Collaborated with cross-functional teams to gather requirements, discuss technical solutions, and deliver highquality software.
-Handling exceptions in project
+- Handling exceptions in project.
 - Conducted thorough testing using Postman to ensure API functionality and data integrity.
 - Utilized SQL and MySQL Workbench for database management